-Problem Probable Cause Action Small flames and smoke Wet wood (Over 20% moisture content) Use dry seasoned hardwood.
-(Less than 20% moisture content) When appliance door is opened Flue draught low Consult your stove installer smoke spillage enters the room Room ventilation incorrect Consult your stove installer Smoke is emitted into the room Flue blocked Evacuate all people from the room into a safe area.
-If safely possible open all outside doors and widows to the effected room to ventilate.
+Problem Probable Cause Action Small flames and smoke Wet wood (Over 20% moisture content) Use dry seasoned hardwood (less than 20% moisture content) When appliance door is openedsmoke spillage enters the room Flue draught low Room ventilation not correct Consult your stove installer Consult your stove installer Smoke is emitted into the room Flue blocked Evacuate all people from the room into a safe area.
+If safely possible open all outside doors and windows to the affected room to ventilate.
 Vacate the room into a safe area.
-Allow the stove to fully burn out.
+Allow the stove tofully burn out.
 Consult your stove installer.
-Do not re use the stove until the problem is fully rectified The chimney is emitting grey / blue smoke Wet wood (Over 20% moisture content) Use dry seasoned hardwood.
-(Less than 20% moisture content)
+Do not re use the stove until the problem is fully rectified The chimney is emitting grey / bluesmoke Wet wood (Over 20% moisture content) Use dry seasoned hardwood (less than 20% moisture content)